 - Can a completely dead battery be recharged?

-- How many times can you kill a car battery?
+- How long can you drive on just a battery?

-- How long does it take a car battery to recharge itself?
+- How long should it take to charge a car battery?

 - Does revving the engine charge the battery?